ANIL1238/Docker-K8s-TechStack-Deployment-/Day_01/README.md

-# Java Application with Docker
+# DAY-1 Java Application Deployment with Docker 🐟

 This repository contains a Java application packaged in a Docker container.